niklasmh/tdt4145-training-diary-project/README.md

 ##### Other features:

-We also support fetching statistics about your best session of a workout, and about the aggregated data from your sessions in the last month.
+We also support fetching statistics about your best session of a workout, and about the aggregated data from your sessions in the last 30 days.

 ## Usage